-John Paul received his BFA in printmaking from Rhode Island College in 2010 and his MFA from The Ohio State University in 2012.
-During the summer of 2011, John interned at Island Press in St. Louis printing editions for renowned artists Ann Hamilton and Trenton Doyle Hancock.
-Since then, John has held several academic positions and attended residencies at the Virginia Commonwealth University in Richmond, Virginia and the Lawrence Arts Center, in Lawrence, Kansas.
-He led the University of Central Arkansas Printmaking Department as a Visiting Assistant Professor from 2014-2015 before deciding to move back to Rhode Island in attempts to make it a permanent home.
-Currently, he teaches drawing courses at Rhode Island College, Silkscreen at the As220 Community Print Studio.
+John Paul received his BFA in Printmaking from Rhode Island College and his MFA from The Ohio State University in 2012.
+During the summer of 2013, he was fortunate enough intern at Island Press in St. Louis printing editions for renowned artists Ann Hamilton and Trenton Doyle Hancock.
+Since then, John Paul has held several academic positions and attended residencies at the Virginia Commonwealth University in Richmond, Virginia and the Lawrence Arts Center, in Lawrence, Kansas.
+He led the University of Central Arkansas Printmaking Department as a Visiting Assistant Professor from 2014-2015 before deciding to move back to Rhode Island to reconnect with family and the local art community.
+Currently, he teaches drawing and design courses at Rhode Island College as well as Silkscreen at the AS220 Community Print Studio.
 He finds enjoyment in leading both the RIC Art and Printmaking Clubs as well as Co-Directing the Chazan Family Gallery on their campus.
 In 2017, John Paul managed to secure Providence as the host city for 2021 SGCI National Printmaking Conference and currently serves as the steering committee chair.
 In 2019, John Paul acquired sponsorship from Speedball Artist Supplies, a partnership that keeps him busy performing demonstrations and workshops for the company in the New England area..
 John Paul is happily married to his wife Lena and currently resides in Providence, Rhode Island.